ArtSabintsev/Harpy/README.md

 - Optional delegate and delegate methods (see **Optional Delegate** section)
 - Check for Supported Devices (see **Supported Devices Compatibility** section)
 - Localized for 15 languages: Basque, Chinese (Simplified), Chinese (Traditional), Danish, Dutch, English, French, German, Italian, Japanese, Korean, Portuguese, Russian, Slovenian, Spanish
+	- Optional ability to override an iOS device's default language to force the localization of your choice (see **Force Localization** section)

 ### Screenshots